dronecan/dronecan.github.io/Implementations/Pyuavcan/Examples/index.md

 ---
 ---

-# Pyuavcan examples
+# PyDroneCAN examples

-This directory contains a collection of hands-on examples of applications and scripts that employ Pyuavcan.
+This directory contains a collection of hands-on examples of applications and scripts that employ PyDroneCAN.
 All examples should be run with Python 3.5 or newer, unless specifically noted otherwise.

 ## Prerequisites